e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 ```

 A `ModelDefinition` subtype can be thought of as the blueprint for a specific `Model` instance.
 More
-precisely, it defines that `Model`'s states, inputs, outputs, constants and subcomponents.
+precisely, it defines a `Model`'s states, inputs, outputs, constants and subcomponents.
 To
 instantiate a `Model`, we call the `Model` constructor on a `ModelDefinition` subtype:
 ```@repl tutorial02
 mdl = Model(world)